-The maximum number of years that a graduate student can be appointed to a 25% or more assistantship is limited by the Office of Graduate Studies to three years as a master's student and five years as a doctoral student, or eight years in doctoral programs in which students enter with a baccalaureate degree only.
+The maximum number of years that a graduate student can be appointed to a 25% or 50% assistantship is limited by the Office of Graduate Studies to three years at the Master's level and five years at the doctoral level, or eight years in doctoral programs into which students enter with a baccalaureate degree only.
 Requests for extensions beyond these maximum terms must first be made in writing to the Director of Graduate Studies, who presents the case to the faculty.
 If the faculty approves, the Department submits a written request for the extension to the Dean of Graduate Studies.
 No such request will be granted if it exceeds the time limits for completion of graduate programs (6 years for the M.A. program and 8 years for the doctoral program).

-Important note: Graduate Assistantships and Graduate Associateships are funded at two levels: some at 25 percent time (requiring an average of 10 hours of work per week over a 15-week semester), and some at 50 percent time (requiring an average of 20 hours of work per week over a 15-week semester).
-Graduate students funded at the 25 percent level must be enrolled for 12 or more credit hours per semester to be considered as full-time students by the Department and the University.
+Important note: Graduate Assistantships and Graduate Teaching Associateships are funded at two levels: at 25 percent time (requiring an average of 10 hours of work per week over a 15-week semester), or at 50 percent time (requiring an average of 20 hours of work per week over a 15-week semester).
+Graduate students funded at 25 percent must be enrolled for 12 or more credit hours per semester to be considered as full- time students by the Department and the University.
 Graduate students funded at the 50 percent level must be enrolled for 6-11 credit hours per semester to be considered full-time students by the Department and the University.
-But the definition of "full-time study" may be different for students with Stafford loans.
+The definition of 'full-time study" may be different for students with Stafford loans.
 Consequently, graduate students who have loans must contact Ms. Sue Ellen Sheppard at 974-3131 or at ssheppar@utk.edu to inquire about full-time student status requirements in their particular cases.

-Individual faculty members whose research is funded and includes a stipend for a Graduate Research Assistant solicit applications for the position; the Graduate Program Committee does not make such decisions.
+Individual faculty members whose research is funded and includes a stipend for a Graduate Research Assistant solicit applications for the position; the Graduate Program Committee does not make related decisions.